 To qualify for TDIU based on joint pain or related conditions, you must meet one of the following:

-• Have one service-connected disability rated at 60% or higher, or
+• Single Disability: Have one service-connected disability rated at 60% or higher.

-• Have two or more disabilities, with one rated at least 40%, and a combined rating of 70% or higher
+• Multiple Disabilities: Have two or more disabilities, with one rated at least 40%, and a combined rating of 70% or higher.

-Keep in mind that if your joint pain has led to other secondary issues—like degenerative joint disease, depression, or sleep disorders—those can all be considered as part of your combined rating.
+Important: If your joint pain has led to other secondary issues like degenerative joint disease, depression, or sleep disorders, those can all be considered as part of your combined rating.

-Under 38 CFR § 4.16(a), the VA may also treat multiple disabilities as a single condition if they come from the same event or affect the same body system.
+The VA may treat multiple disabilities as a single condition if they come from the same event or affect the same body system.
 For example, pain in your knees, hips, and ankles from airborne training could all be considered one functional disability.

 If your joint pain has taken you out of the workforce, even if it’s not rated at 100%, TDIU may be the path to full compensation.